Close

-Herbs for Babies & Kids - What's Safe & What's Not
+Herbs for Babies and Kids – Usage and What’s Safe

 Herbs are often used to treat ailments.
-Herbs are natural, and thus a safe choice for all.
+They are natural and thus safe for all.
 Many plants have been used for medicinal purposes for a long time now.
 Herbs are crushed to extract their medicinal properties and are used for healing purposes.

-They are a safer alternative to medicines found in pharmacies, which is why most parents opt for herbs when their children are sick.
-While conventional medication has its benefits, they should only be used for severe cases.
+Herbs are a safer alternative to medicines found in pharmacies, which is why most parents opt for them when their children are sick.
+Herbs for babies and kids can be especially beneficial, as they are gentle on young bodies.
+While conventional medication has its benefits, it should only be used for severe cases.
+Let’s read on to learn more about herbs for newborns and kids and their efficacy,

 What Are Herbs?

 Herbs are plants or parts of plants that are used for aromatic, savoury, or medicinal purposes.
-They are used for seasoning food, to make cosmetics and fragrances, and most importantly, to treat ailments in the form of herbal medicines.
+They are used for seasoning food, making cosmetics and fragrances, and, most importantly, treating ailments in the form of herbal medicines.
 A herb can help heal a child.
-It can cure flu, treat problems such as teething and colic, as well as more serious childhood problems like chicken pox and the measles.
+It can cure flu, treat problems such as teething and colic, and more serious childhood problems like chicken pox and measles.

 When and Why to Use Herbs for Your Child?